About the Cycle Archive

-I started this project because I kept stumbling across fascinating old cycling magazines in dusty corners of the internet and university libraries.
-These weren't just any magazines - they were from the 1860s through 1890s, when bicycles were still called "wheels" and people were genuinely trying to figure out if this whole cycling thing would catch on.
+This project began because I kept stumbling across fascinating old cycling magazines in dusty corners of the internet and university libraries — titles from the 1860s through to the 1920s, back when bicycles were still called "wheels" and people were genuinely unsure whether this whole cycling thing would catch on.

 I'm always hunting for more publications from this era.
-If you know of a cycling magazine or newsletter from the 1860s-1890s that should be here, or if you spot errors in what I've digitized, please get in touch.
+If you know of a cycling magazine or newsletter from the 1860s–1920s that should be here, or you spot an error in something I've digitised, please get in touch.
 This is very much a work in progress.

 Built with curiosity about two-wheeled history.